mainej/schema-voyager/README.md

 yarn --prod run compile-js # generates a Closure-optimized version of the JS
 ```

-Whether using a single file or multiple files, they will all be stored in `assets/*`.
-So, finally, upload that directory to the server.
+Then copy `target/*` into the root directory of the server.

 ## Alternatives